+- Certificates

 - Patches, jackets

 - Awards banquet

-- "Thank you" gifts for academic coaches.
-Be careful not to exceed the awards rule, in accordance to the C&CR.
+- "Thank you" gifts for academic coaches, not to exceed the awards rule in accordance with the UIL Constitution and Contest Rules.

 Contests

 Objectives & Synopsis

 ACCOUNTING

 Focuses on the elementary principles and practices of accounting for sole proprietorship, partnerships and corporations, and includes bookkeeping terminology, the work sheet with adjustments, income statement, balance sheet, trial balance, account classification, journalizing, posting, bank reconciliation, payroll and other items related to the basic accounting cycle.